Applications for the 2023 ADF Cyber Gap Program are now closed.

 - academic allowance totalling $2,500 (over two semesters)

 - mentoring from ADF cyber specialists (ADF Reservists)

 - access to online cyber skills modules and cyber skills challenges

-- exposure to cyber activities and experiences during the week-long Defence Cyber Conference held in September in Canberra
+- exposure to cyber activities and experiences during the week-long ADFCGP Cyber Conference held in Canberra

-- professional membership to the Australian Computer Society
+- professional membership to the Australian Computer Society, and

 - information on careers within the ADF, Defence APS, Australian Signals Directorate (ASD) and other Government agencies.